© 1999 - 2010 KJA & Associates

 nationwide every weekend.

-version of ADBM, and enhanced it incrementally over the next seven years.
-Migration
+of ADBM, and enhanced it incrementally over the next seven years.
+Migration to a

-to a redesigned system using the Windows version of ADBM was completed in May
+redesigned system using the Windows version of ADBM was completed in May 2002.
+It

-2002.
-It supports up to sixteen simultaneous users, essentially in an inbound
+supports up to sixteen simultaneous users, essentially in an inbound telemarketing

-telemarketing function, via a local area network.
-Quick retrieval via ad-hoc queries to
+function, via a local area network.
+Quick retrieval via ad-hoc queries to all information in

 NETA has a database of about 200K members, inquiries, prospects, sponsors, health

-and more than 100,000 merchandise invoices in their database for instant access to
+more than 100,000 merchandise invoices in their database for instant access to member

 The system provides registration confirmation, rosters, certificates, contracts, ASCII